WEITLi/step-audio_training/README.md

 #### Launch Web Demo
 Start a local server for online inference.
-Assume you have 4 GPUs available and have already downloaded all the models.
+Assume you have one GPU with at least 32GB memory available and have already downloaded all the models.

 ```bash
 # Step-Audio-EditX demo